hyperfield/ai-file-sorter/README.md

 ## Installation

 File categorization with local LLMs is completely free of charge.
-If you prefer to use the ChatGPT workflow you will need an OpenAI API key with a small balance (see [API Key, Obfuscation, and Encryption](#api-key-obfuscation-and-encryption)).
+If you prefer to use the ChatGPT workflow you will need an OpenAI API key with a small balance (see [Using your OpenAI API key](#using-your-openai-api-key)).

 ### Linux